technology-toolbox/website/content/blog/jjameson/2012/01/06/building-technologytoolbox-com-part-10.md

 ---
-title: "Using the Entity Framework and LINQ to list the most popular posts from Subtext (a.k.a.
-Building TechnologyToolbox.com, part 10)"
+title: Using the Entity Framework and LINQ to list the most popular posts from Subtext (a.k.a.
+Building TechnologyToolbox.com, part 10)
 date: 2012-01-06T03:04:06-07:00
 excerpt:
   "In my previous post, I shared the inner workings of the \"Most Recent Posts\"